 One of the first hints that Kohane's home life isn't all that great is that her mother never calls her by her name.

-Kurogane of Tsubasa Reservoir Chronicle is probably the worst offender in anime history.
-Everyone gets this treatment, even Fai (who is his canon Love Interest, mind you) and the Emperess of Nihon.
+Kurogane of Tsubasa Reservoir Chronicle, being the gruffy guy he is, never calls anyone by their name, not only his pseudo-son and daughter but even Fai (who is his canon Love Interest, mind you) and the Emperess of Nihon.
 Well, everyone but Tomoyo, though he never uses Keigo which is rather impolite (read: extremely rude).
 Souma is constantly on his case about it, too.

 In the first episode of Soul Eater, Soul twice refers to Maka with a term that has been translated as either "shorty" or "tiny-tits."

 In Ikki Tousen, Hakufu usually refers to others by cutesy nicknames derived from their names: "Gaku-chan" for Gakushuu, "Mou-chan" for Ryomou, "Ryu-chan" for Ryuubi, "Fu-chin" for Ryoufu, "Ton-chan" for Kakouton, "U-chan" for Ukitsu, and so forth.
 The only ones she refers to by name are her adoptive sister Chuubou and her cousin Koukin.

 Likewise, Kan'u is called "Kan-san" by the other two girls in her Power Trio, Ryuubi and Chouhi, whom she calls by their first names.
 (And of course, Hakufu calls her "Kan-chan")